orvi-tmp/learning-c-with-pebble/chapter01.md

    <hr/>
    <img src='Figure1-3.png'>
    <figcaption>
-      <b>Figure 1.3:</b> The button on a Pebble smartwatch</b>
+      <b>Figure 1.3:</b> The buttons on a Pebble smartwatch</b>
    </figcaption>
    <hr/>
 </figure>

 The processors in the various models of the Pebble smartwatch are all *system on a chip* (SoC) designs.
 SoC designs are built with a processor and  various components that the processor needs to operate efficiently, all on a single chip.
 For example, The Pebble Classic has an ARM Cortex-M3 processor, running at 80 MHz, with 512 KB of storage, communication ports, and several power modes all built into a single chip.
 The Pebble Time's SoC is similar, using an ARM Cortex-M4 running at 100 MHz, with 1 MB of storage and encryption and audio capabilities built in.
-It is interesting to note that the Pebble Time's SoC includes an floating point coprocessor, although the system does not support it yet.
+It is interesting to note that the Pebble Time's SoC includes a floating point coprocessor, although it is not yet exposed to developers.
 It is also interesting that the Pebble Time's processor can run faster than 100 MHz, but is limited to that speed for power efficiency reasons.

-In addition to storage for the CPU to use as it runs application, there is nonvolatile storage on each watch model.
-The Pebble Classic and Pebble Steel had either 4 MB or 8 MB of storage, depending when the watch was manufactured.
-The Pebble Time models had 16 MB of storage.
-These storage capacities are built from flash memory and are external to the processor, which means they are not used for running applications, but are used to store data and watch apps.
-In addition, there is read-only memory (ROM) storage that hold the bootloader, responsible for booting a watch, and the firmware, the software that runs the watch.
-Random access memory (RAM) is also provided, used to for temporary space in which applications execute.
-The Pebble Classic and the Pebble Steel have 128 kB of RAM; Pebble Time models have 1 MB of RAM.
+The Pebble Classic and Pebble Steel have either 4 MB or 8 MB of non-volatile storage, depending when the watch was manufactured.
+The Pebble Time models have 16 MB of storage.
+These storage capacities are built from flash memory and are external to the processor, which means they are not used for running applications, but are used to store data and watchapps.
+In addition, there is read-only memory (ROM) storage that holds the bootloader, responsible for booting a watch, and the firmware, the software that runs the watch.
+Random access memory (RAM) is also provided, used for temporary space in which applications execute.
+The Pebble Classic and the Pebble Steel have 128 KB of RAM; Pebble Time models have 256 KB of RAM.
 This memory is used by the system, to run the operating system software, by background programs, and by the currently running application.

 Pebble smartwatches have several sensors built into them.
 Each model has an ambient light sensor that reads and delivers data on how bright the light is around the watch.
 Each model has a 3-axis magnetometer that can act as a compass and delivers directional data.
 Each model includes a 3-axis accelerometer, which can render information about how the watch is oriented in space in 3 dimensions.
 In addition, Pebble Time smartwatches also have a microphone built in.
 We will discuss access to sensors and their data, including the microphone, in a future chapter of this book.

 All Pebble smartwatches have the ability to communicate with other devices through Bluetooth connections.
-Each watch is able to communicate using Bluetooth standards version 2.1 and 4.0, and Bluetooth LE (low energy).
+Each watch is able to communicate using Bluetooth standards version 2.1 ("Bluetooth Classic") and 4.0 ("Bluetooth LE", or Low Energy).

 Smartstraps were introduced with the Pebble Time.
 A smartstrap is a watch strap that has extra electrical contacts that allow the strap to communicate with the watch.
 The strap's contacts cover the power connector, which does multiple duties of connecting to power and connecting the straps to the watch's hardware.
 Figure 1.4 has a depiction from Pebble's documentation of how a smartstrap's connectors are configured.